 Figure 5B.
-Screen Class One (1) Not to Scale
+Screen Class One (1)

 B. Screen Class Two (2).
 A row of conical evergreen plants (a minimum of eight (8) feet in height at maturity) planted in the 15 foot area around that use and structure which is to be screened, and spaced a maximum of 15 feet apart (see Figure 5C).